JCWasmx86/mesonlsp/Docs/dev/Endpoints.md

 # `/stats`
 **Note**: This one is only available on Linux!

 This is just a simple chart using `chart.js` correlating memory usage, the number of notifications and the number of requests.
+The measurement unit is one minute.